scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 * analysing data and feedback
 * reviewing language and readability

-By the end of the discovery phase you should have delivered content recommendations and a high-level plan, which show an understanding of what the content will cover and the problems it should address.
+By the end of the discovery phase, you should have delivered content recommendations and a high-level plan.
+They will show an understanding of what the content will cover and the problems it should address.

 An example might be that you have evidence to suggest users struggle with complex eligibility requirements.
-This means providing the information in other formats is going to be important, so your content plan might recommend a focus on creating good guidance for call handlers or staff providing face to face advice.
+This means providing the information in other formats is going to be important, so your content plan might recommend a focus on creating good guidance for call handlers or staff giving face-to-face advice.

 At this stage you need a good understanding of who you need to work with to develop content, so developing a stakeholder map is very important.

 Your recommendations will also include the standards and principles you are aiming to meet and how you’ll do it.
 This should be shared and agreed with the delivery team before going into alpha.

 Generally you won’t be expected to show any content unless you think it’s necessary for the discovery phase.
-For example, if you are working with policy teams on the design of a service, you might want to test the accessibility of certain language (see [readability](/content-standards/content-delivery/creating-content/readability/) guidance).
+For example, if you’re working with policy teams on the design of a service, you might want to test the accessibility of certain language (see [readability](/content-standards/content-delivery/creating-content/readability/) guidance).

 ### Alpha

-This is where you can design and test solutions, using the insights you gained in discovery.
+This is where you can design and test solutions, using the insights you gained in the discovery phase.
 A content designer should be fully involved in defining the sprint goals for alpha and delivering alongside the wider team.

 This includes: